Mixture models applied to heterogeneous populations: Finite mixture models

 The mixture model in (\ref{mixt2}) is invariant to permutation of the labels $j=1,\dots,k$.
-Some implications of this for likelihood analyses are discussed by \cite{redner1984mixture}.
-If we have no prior information that distinguishes between the components of the mixture, so the prior distribution $p(.)$ is the same for all permutations of $\bftheta$, then the posterior distribution will be similarly symmetric and, there will be $k!$ symmetric modes of the posterior distribution.
-Therefore, the component labels are mixed up and cannot be distinguished from each other.
-As a result, the marginal on the parameters for all components is identical and the posterior expectation for the parameters is identical too, and so estimating the parameters on the basis of the MCMC output is not straightforward.
+Some implications of this for likelihood analysis are discussed by \cite{redner1984mixture}.
+If we have no prior information that distinguishes between the components of the mixture, so the prior distribution $p(.)$ is the same for all permutations of $\bftheta$, then the posterior distribution will also be symmetric and, there will be $k!$ symmetric modes in the posterior distribution.
+Then, the marginal posterior distributions for the parameters will be identical for each mixture component and the posterior means of all the components are the same, thus they are poor estimates of these parameters.
+Thus, if the problem is not handled properly, the ergodic average of the MCMC samples is not appropriate for the estimation of the parameters.

 There are some suggested solutions to this problem, see \cite{stephens2000dealing} for details.
 One common response to the label-switching problem is to impose an identifiability constraint on the parameter space.
 This breaks the symmetry of the prior and thus, of the posterior distribution of the parametric vector.
 For example, we can impose an ordering constraint on $\theta_j$'s, such as $\theta_1<\theta_2<\dots<\theta_k$, if it is a scalar.
-However, for any given data set, many choices of identifiability constraint may be ineffective in removing the symmetry in the posterior distribution.